-- I. During this year a critical study of the following selections will be made: Irving's Alhambra, Longfellow's Courtship of Miles Standish, Addison's De Coverley Papers, and Scott's Marmion.
-Compositions based upon the above will be required weekly, in which careful attention will be given to sentence structure, paragraphing, spelling, capital letters and punctuation. - II.
+- I. A critical study of Irving's Alhambra, Longfellow's Courtship of Miles Standish, Addison's De Coverly Papers, and Scott's Marmion. - II.
 Composition work continued throughout this year, and a standard rhetoric systematically studied.
 The critical readings will include Shakespeare's Merchant of Venice and Julius Cæsar; also, George Eliot's Silas Marner.
 In each case the reading will be accompanied by such historical research as may be needed to make the selection interesting and instructive to the pupils. - III.
 From Milton to Tennyson will be the basis for work during the first term of the year.
 The reading of these poems will be accompanied by studies in biography, history and mythology; written reproductions and criticisms will be frequently required.
 Oration and Argument will occupy the winter term.
 From this, pupils are expected to secure a knowledge of modes of reasoning and to gain a deeper insight into causes of political disturbances.
 The spring term will be devoted to the study of the development of American literature. - IV.
-The work of this year will comprise a critical study of the development of English literature, placing especial emphasis upon the philosophic novel and the epic poem.
+In this year especial attention is paid to the history of English literature, and the practice of theme writing.